0xymg/KloiaCoffeCo/README.md

 ## Important!!! :
 Since I don't have much experience in React, It takes times to learn React and Redux. <br>
-So, I did not able to catch up Searchbar.
+So, I did not able to catch up search functions.
 Except that, It works perfectly.

 ## Design Notes:
   * 1- I have used class components in this react project.